A timeline of Experimental Farm land grabs---attempted and successful:

 The QCH wanted to build commercial facilities on the site.
 (Edited Hansard-38th Parliament, 1st Session Number 126--September 27, 2005.)

 The Civic is lobbying Ottawa City Council to rezone 12 acres of their 60 acre parcel, from Institutional to mixed-use .
 That will facilitate the construction of commercial and residential buildings.
 Land along an arterial route (Carling Avenue) will most likely see the construction of condominiums.
-As I have said before, back in the 1990's an Ottawa City Councilor predicted that "a wall of condos" will line both sides of Carling Avenue.
+Back in the 1990's an Ottawa City Councillor predicted that "a wall of condos" will line both sides of Carling Avenue.

 --------------------------------------------------------------------

-The owners of the Chateau Laurier Hotel, Larco Investments, own buildings that are located on former Experimental Farm property.
+The owners of the Chateau Laurier Hotel own buildings that are located on former Experimental Farm property.
 The Skyline Towers on Baseline Road are the Headquarters for Agriculture Canada.

 No comments: